gardener/gardener/docs/concepts/resource-manager.md

 Enabling immutability requires `ConfigMap`s/`Secret`s to have unique names.
 Having unique names requires the client to delete `ConfigMap`s`/`Secret`s no longer in use.

-In order to provide a similarly lightweight experience for clients (compared to the well-established checksum annotation approach), the Gardener Resource Manager features an optional garbage collector controller (disabled by default).
+In order to provide a similarly lightweight experience for clients (compared to the well-established checksum annotation approach), the `gardener-resource-manager` features an optional garbage collector controller (disabled by default).
 The purpose of this controller is cleaning up such immutable `ConfigMap`s/`Secret`s if they are no longer in use.

 #### How does the garbage collector work?